1999–2000 NFL playoffs: NFC: St. Louis Rams 11, Tampa Bay Buccaneers 6

 Just as in the first half, Tampa Bay scored a field goal on their opening drive on the third quarter, set up by a 32-yard reception by Jacquez Green and a 15-yard facemask penalty on Taje Allen.
 Meanwhile, Warner was intercepted twice by the Buccaneers defense, including a costly interception to Hardy Nickerson on the Tampa Bay 3-yard line.
 But late in the fourth quarter, Rams cornerback Dré Bly intercepted a pass from King at the Buccaneers 49-yard line.
 Several plays later, Warner threw a 30-yard touchdown pass to Proehl with 4:44 left, taking an 11–6 lead after the two-point conversion failed.
 King responded by leading the Bucs deep into St. Louis territory.
 With 1:25 left, his 22-yard completion to Williams gave the team a first down on the Rams 22-yard line.
 But on the next play, he was sacked by Grant Wistrom for a 13-yard loss.
 After that, his potential 11-yard completion to Bert Emanuel was controversially overturned by a replay challenge.
 (The play led the NFL to adopt the "Bert Emanuel rule" after the season, which still allows for a catch to be ruled if a receiver maintains possession and control of the ball even if the ball touches the ground.)
 King then threw two consecutive incompletions, turning the ball over on downs.

 Proehl was the sole offensive star of the game, finishing with six catches for 100 yards and a touchdown.

 En route to attending the game, Kansas City Chiefs star linebacker and future Hall of Famer Derrick Thomas was involved in a car accident in Kansas City that led to his death two weeks later from the injuries he sustained.

 This was the second postseason meeting between the Buccaneers and Rams.
-The Rams won the only prior meeting while in Los Angeles.
+The Rams won the only prior meeting while in Los Angeles, leading to the Rams first ever appearance in a Super Bowl.